Shelling out hundreds of dollars in annual fees on premium credit cards isn’t for everybody. We get it.

 Since Chase only offers a TSA PreCheck or Global Entry credit on their premium Sapphire Reserve credit card, Capital One’s Venture card is the clear winner here.

 The Chase Sapphire Preferred and Capital One Venture Rewards card have a lot in common when it comes to offering trip and travel insurance.
 But one card has a slight edge.

 Both cards offer similar coverage if an airline loses your checked luggage, though the Chase Sapphire Preferred’s policy is a bit heftier.
 While Capital One’s policy only kicks in if your bag is lost or stolen, Chase will reimburse you for expenses (up to $100 per day for up to five days) like clothing and toiletries if your bag is delayed for six or more hours.

 Both cards offer similar car rental policies as well as trip accident insurance.

 And finally, the Chase Sapphire Preferred offers trip delay and cancellation coverage – something the Capital One Venture Rewards card doesn’t touch.
-Read up on all the cards offering the best travel insurance.

 Winner: Chase Sapphire Preferred.